WhatDoWeKnow/hello-world/README.md

 Hi GitHub,

-This is justyna, this is my first repository.
+This is Justyna, this is my first repository.
 This is my 1.0 change.